 We’ve listed the best things to do in Ho Chin Minh City, tourist attractions, as well as some advice on how to survive the crazy traffic, safety, and how to experience the real local food!
 Welcome to our Saigon Guide, be ready for a lot of information and travel tips.

-I was aware of how busy the city is and that there will be plenty of interesting things to do in Saigon, but I never thought it would be such an intense city!
-No doubt it’s a visit to Ho Chi Minh City is one of the must-see places in Vietnam.
+I was aware of how busy the city is and that there would be plenty of interesting things to do in Saigon, but I never thought it would be such an intense city!
+No doubt Ho Chi Minh City is one of the must-see places in Vietnam.

 Before starting this trip, we heard many mixed opinions about Ho Chi Minh City.
-Some people love Saigon (if you don’t yet know, Saigon was the former name of Ho Chi Minh City, it was changed after the Vietnam War), others hate it.
+Some people love Saigon (if you don’t yet know, Saigon was the former name of Ho Chi Minh City, it was changed after the Vietnam War), and others hate it.
 For us, it was a big surprise!

 We were prepared for a very messy and dirty city, and actually, it is, but somehow it works.
 After 2 or 3 days in Ho Chi Minh, even the chaotic traffic makes sense.